Walmart evacuated after pilot threatens to ‘intentionally crash’ into it

 Mississippi Walmart evacuated after pilot threatens to ‘intentionally crash’ into it

-Tupelo Police Department said they’ve been “talking with the pilot directly” and that the situation is “ongoing.”
+The pilot later landed safely, injuring no one, and was taken into police custody.

-A Walmart in Tupelo, Mississippi, was evacuated on Saturday morning after a pilot flying above the store issued a threat to “intentionally crash” into the store, police confirmed.
+A Walmart in Tupelo, Mississippi, was evacuated on Saturday morning after a pilot flying above the store issued a threat to “intentionally crash” into it, police confirmed.

 In a news release shared to their official Facebook page, Tupelo Police Department said they were notified at “approximately 05:00 am” of the pilot flying over Tupelo and the Walmart.
 They shared that the pilot did threaten “to intentionally crash into Walmart on West Main and confirmed that they worked with the store to “evacuate” and “disperse people as much as practical.”